 The best solution is to avoid getting wind noise into your recordings in the first place.
 To achieve this you can:

 1. Use appropriate wind protection.
 Foam windshields are not much good for outdoors unless there’s very little wind around.
 You need the furry things – you’ll have seen them on TV, shoved in front of the speaking face of a politician, or being knocked over by footballs when a goal is scored.
 Wimbledon even has special green coloured ones, presumably to blend in more with the grass or something.

-2. If you’re on a tight budget consider Rode’s offerings (e.g. the ‘blimp’, ‘dead cat’ and ‘dead kitten’ models (wind protection seems to bring out the manufacturers’ oddball humour), or try to borrow a wind protection kit from somewhere, or hire stuff – look for places that loan out broadcast sound gear, like this company in London or this company in Scotland.
+2. If you’re on a tight budget consider Rode’s offerings (e.g. the ‘blimp’, ‘dead cat’ and ‘dead kitten’ models (wind protection seems to bring out the manufacturers’ oddball humour), or try to borrow a wind protection kit from somewhere, or hire stuff – look for places that loan out broadcast sound gear, such as The Warehouse in Edinburgh and Glasgow .

-Or there is the DIY approach.
+Alternatively there is the DIY approach.
 I’ve not had much success with that myself.
-There are online tutorials about how to build your own windshield, and I once spent an entire weekend sourcing fake fur and disassembling several sieves, whose mesh I then heat-glued together with a reshaped wire coathanger to make a zeppelin style basket.
+There are online tutorials about how to build your own windshield, so I once spent an entire weekend sourcing fake fur and disassembling several sieves, whose mesh I then heat-glued together with a reshaped wire coathanger to make a zeppelin style basket.
 The mic was held in place by elastic bands.
-I wish I had photos of that.
 The only fur I could find was luminous pink, so it looked like a tiny Elton John costume.
-Needless to say it wasn’t very effective.
+Sadly it wasn’t very effective.
 Soon afterwards I managed to find funds to buy the real deal from Rycote.
 The sieve/fur/coathanger/Elton John job got binned swiftly.
 Never looked back.

 3. Buy a high wind cover for your Rycote.
 This is a fleece layer that sits between the basket and the fur, and it adds a few dB of wind noise reduction.
 See here for one example.
 It’s not too expensive, and I think it does work, enough to be worth using.
 Together with the fur it does reduce the high frequencies a bit, but a modest shelving boost in post (e.g. in your audio editing software), say 3dB from around 8kHz, will help with that.